Acton Children's Business Fair Frederick, MD

 No edible animal items are permitted.

 The fair will be an outdoor event.
 Each business will share a 6 to 10-foot table with another business.
 Each business will be provided with 1-2 chairs.
 Tents will not be permitted.
 Tablecloths will not be provided.
-We are not able to accommodate businesses requiring electricity.
+We are unable to accommodate businesses that require electricity.

-Unfortunately, we are not able to provide electricity to the businesses.
+Unfortunately, we are unable to provide electricity to businesses.

 This event is designed to give children the experience of selling a product or service.
-If a parent is found selling or promoting a child’s product or service, their child’s business will be disqualified from the competition.
+If a parent is found selling or promoting a child’s product or service, their child’s business will be disqualified from future participation.